-Spring is finally here, and for many, it’s not just a sign of warmer weather — it’s a symbol of renewal.
-At DTE Energy, our commitment to renewing, upgrading and improving our services to provide reliable power isn’t just a spring theme, it’s what our team lives by each and every day.
+Spring is finally here.
+For many, it’s not just a sign of warmer weather — it’s a symbol of renewal.
+At DTE Energy, our commitment to renewing, upgrading and improving our services to provide reliable power isn’t just a spring theme.
+It’s what our team lives by each and every day.

-“The capital improvement projects are a huge investment in the communities DTE Energy serves,” said Matthew Evon, capital project implementation manager.
-“For years, we have worked to improve reliability for customers, and these projects are another step toward building a resilient power grid of the future.
+“The capital improvement projects are a huge investment in the communities DTE Energy serves,” Matthew Evon, capital project implementation manager, said.
+“For years, we have worked to improve reliability for customers.
+These projects are another step toward building a resilient power grid of the future.
 DTE also will continue to invest in modernizing the grid to adapt for renewable energies and advance technologies for customers’ move toward cleaner solutions like electric vehicles.”

 The energy needs of people and businesses have changed significantly over time.
 Whether someone is working from home, gaming, streaming TV or giving a presentation at the office, the need for a greater amount of reliable power is at an all-time high.
-The capital improvement projects will increase grid capacity and reliability, while reducing outage and restoration times for homes and businesses by modernizing and strengthening electrical infrastructure.
-These enhancements also will make the grid more resilient against severe weather.
+The capital improvement projects will increase grid capacity and reliability; reduce outage and restoration times by modernizing and strengthening electrical infrastructure; and make the grid more resilient against severe weather.

-In communities where we’ve completed these enhancements, customers are experiencing about a 50% to 70% improvement in the reliability of their power.
+In communities where we’ve completed these enhancements, customers are experiencing about a significant improvement in the reliability of their power.

-The capital improvement projects, selected based on research-driven data, will span over a few years and will benefit approximately 50 communities with more being added as needed.
+The capital improvement projects, selected based on research-driven data, will benefit approximately 50 communities across the DTE service territory, with more being added as needed.
 Some of the communities include:

 - Almont Township